 We are not going to talk about the older versions of Windows as it is evident that they are not more compatible for gaming as the Windows 10 or the new Windows 11.
 So, this means that we have two OS versions that need to be compared on the basis of gaming optimization.

 Now, we all know what Windows 10 offers us previously.
 So, if we talk about the newer version, then, this time, Microsoft really works magnificently in order to provide the best experience to their users when it comes to gaming.
 Yes, this time, they added a bunch of improved features in their new OS version.

 #1.
 Auto HDR

-Auto HDR mode, this is one of the biggest addition to Windows 11.
+Auto HDR mode is one of the biggest additions to Windows 11.
 However, it basically changes your SDR visuals to HDR quality even if the user doesn’t input action to do this.
 Yes, the OS will detect and notify users about the Auto HDR mode whenever it found an HDR-supported display.
 Previously, this feature is only available on Xbox series consoles.
 Also, when we compare on the basis of this feature, then Windows 11 is a clear winner.